julianperrott/WowClassicGrindBot/README.md

 * System>Render Scale: 100%
 * Disable Glow effect - type in the chat `/console ffxGlow 0` - to keep/save this settings make sure to properly shutdown the game.

-6. The bot needs to record the position of the blocks of colour and to do this we need to put the addon into configuration mode by typing /dc.
-Follow the instructions on the configuration page and Save the configuration.

-7. Restart the bot and when it starts it should show the dashboard page.
+5. Restart the bot and when it starts it should show the dashboard page.

 ![AddonConfig](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/AddonConfig.png)